davidmreed/davidmreed.github.io/_posts/2018-03-17-circleci-sfdx-multiple-org-shapes.md

         }
     }

 The feature set that is accessible through the org definition file is still somewhat in flux.
-New features are being added, and some important facets are still not available (at the time of this writing, `AccountContactRelation` is one of them).
-The best references for what's available are the [Salesforce DX Developer Guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_scratch_orgs_def_file_config_values.htm) and the [Salesforce DX](https://success.salesforce.com/_ui/core/chatter/groups/GroupProfilePage?g=0F93A000000HTp1) group in the Trailblazer Community.
+New features are being added, and some important facets are still not available.
+The best references for what *is* available are the [Salesforce DX Developer Guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_scratch_orgs_def_file_config_values.htm) and the [Salesforce DX](https://success.salesforce.com/_ui/core/chatter/groups/GroupProfilePage?g=0F93A000000HTp1) group in the Trailblazer Community.

 Org definition files live in the `config` directory in a DX project.
 When you create a scratch org, you provide a definition file with the `-f` switch; you're free to add multiple definition files to your repository.